araise-dev/SearchBundle/docs/README.md

 # Getting Started

-This documentation provides a basic view of the possibilities of the whatwedoSearchBundle.
+This documentation provides a basic view of the possibilities of the araiseSearchBundle.

 ## Requirements